The Falcon Jet Family

 Dassault Aviation are world renowned for their distinctively shaped Falcon tri-jets.

 The French aviation giant incorporated systems and technology used in its high performance fighter jets, to give the Falcon business jets a unique level of strength, durability and cutting edge technology.

-Our team of experts are available 24 hours a day on +44 (0) 1747 642 777 to recommend the best aircraft for any charter flight.
+Our team of experts are available 24 hours a day on 020 7100 6960 to recommend the best aircraft for any charter flight or search for instant estimate prices from your local airport using our flight search:

 The current Falcon family ranges from the twin-engined Falcon 2000LX to the ultra-long range Falcon 7X tri-jet, and the brand new Falcon 8X.
 Here’s our guide to picking the best Falcon for your flight.

 In 2014 Dassault unveiled the newest family member, the Falcon 8X.
 The aircraft performed its maiden flight in 2015, and certification by both the FAA and EASA is expected in the summer of 2016, with deliveries quickly following.

 The original Falcon 2000 is a twin-engine, transcontinental jet, first launched in 1994 and Dassault has followed with a number of upgrades over the years, offering enhanced avionic performance on the aircraft's range and agility.
 In order of their launch these are: The Falcon 2000EX; the Falcon 2000EX EASy; the Falcon 2000DX; the Falcon 2000LX; the Falcon 2000S; and most recently the Falcon 2000LXS, which replaced the LX.

 The latest Falcon 2000 models have undoubtedly reshaped the medium size private jet category with a new level of high performance.
 The most recent, the 2000LXS, combines the short-field performance of 2000S, with the 4000nm range of the LX - giving the best of both worlds.